Cloud-Yeti/ansible_automation/installing_ansible.md

   * sudo yum update -y
   * sudo yum install -y python-boto python-boto3
   * rpm -Uvh https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm
-  * suod yum install ansible -y
+  * sudo yum install ansible -y

 #### Install ansible on a Mac
   * Check if pip is already installed in your mac (which pip).
 In case you don't have it, try sudo easy_install pip